PeCoReT/pecoret.github.io/content/en/docs/customizations/report-templates.md

 If you add a new language, you **must** run `python manage.py makemigrations`.

 ### Limitation

-It is not yet possible to have a project that allows multi language reports.
+It is not yet possible to have a project that allows multi-language reports.
 This means, that if your customer wants to have a german and an english report for the same project, this is not possible.
 You would need to create two separate project and migrate the findings to the other one using the REST-API.